williampalacek/Rover-Autonomous-Operation-Algorithm/README.md

 ## Authors

-- **Will Palacek** - Initial work and project lead.
-Responsible for the core development of the Rover Autonomous Operation Algorithm.
+**Will Palacek**—All coding and project lead.
+Responsible for developing the Rover Autonomous Operation Algorithm.